cpfaff/Open-Science-Paper/README.md

 This layout can help you to prepare figures and tables for publication.
 But you can also use the Open-Science-Paper just to produce nice looking, paper like formatted documents.
-For an example see the PDF file inside the repository or have a look into the ipressions section below.
+For an example see the PDF file inside the repository or have a look into the impressions section below.

 The project is documented on detail in the Open-Science-Paper [wiki](https://github.com/cpfaff/Open-Science-Paper/wiki).
 It covers information